-The Specialist Teaching Team may work with the teacher and SENDCo to provide strategies to use with your child.
+A specialist teacher from SEND Services may work with the teacher and SENDCo to provide strategies to use with your child.
 They can carry out assessments to help identify the difficulties your child is facing.
 All members of the team come from a teaching background.